ashley3schultz/superiori-tea-api/README.md

 * Allows new game persistence from game app

 ## Using the API
-Superiori-Tea-API is hosted on heroku and can be viewed at https://superiori-tea-api.herokuapp.com/
+Superiori-Tea-API is hosted on Heroku and can be viewed at https://superiori-tea-api.herokuapp.com/

-## Munnual Installation
+## Manual Installation

 ### Getting Started
 Make sure Ruby and Rails is installed on device.